Chris Robshaw: International career

-Robshaw played for England Schools Under 18 (January) during 2004, before making his First XV debut during the 2005–2006 season; scoring two tries in the 42–3 victory over the Pertemps Bees at The Stoop.
+Robshaw played for England Schools Under 18 during (January) 2004, before making his First XV debut during the 2005–2006 season; scoring two tries in the 42–3 victory over the Pertemps Bees at The Stoop.

 He was also part of the England Under 21 squad that competed in the 2006 Six Nations Championship and the 2006 Under 21 Rugby World Championship.

-Will Greenwood declared on 12 December 2008 that Robshaw was pushing for international honours owing to his current form, and he was fighting for a place on the upcoming Lions tour to South Africa, as an 'uncapped' Lion.
+Will Greenwood declared on 12 December 2008 that Robshaw was pushing for international honours owing to his current form, and he was fighting for a place on the upcoming Lions tour to South Africa, as an "uncapped" Lion.
 Greenwood also went on to compare Robshaw to World Cup-winning blindside flanker Richard Hill.

 Robshaw was named on 19 May 2009 in the England squad to play the Barbarians and Argentina.
 He played in a defeat by the Barbarians.
 Robshaw later replaced James Haskell in the starting line-up for the return fixture against the Argentines in Salta, Argentina, winning his debut cap in a Test match defeat by Argentina.

-He was reinstated into the England EPS Squad on 25 January 2010, owing to a knee injury sustained by Tom Croft.
+He was included in the England EPS Squad on 25 January 2010, owing to a knee injury sustained by Tom Croft.

 Robshaw was overlooked for selection for the 2011 Rugby World Cup, despite impressing in the training camp.

-In January 2012, Robshaw was announced as England captain for the first two games of the 2012 Six Nations, despite only previously obtaining a single cap.
+In January 2012, Robshaw was announced as England captain for the first two games of the 2012 Six Nations, despite previously obtaining only a single cap.
 He went on to captain England throughout the rest of the tournament, featuring a clean sweep of away wins at Scotland, Italy and France, as well as a win at Twickenham against Ireland and a narrow loss to eventual Grand Slam winners Wales.
-He was retained as captain of the England side for their series defeat in South Africa, in which he played only two tests after fracturing his thumb.
+He was retained as captain of the England side for their series defeat in South Africa, in which he played only two tests before fracturing his thumb.
 Despite defeats by both Australia and South Africa, Robshaw captained his team to victory against New Zealand at the end of 2012.

-He scored his first Test try in England's 20-13 win over Australia on 2 November 2013.
-His second try was against Italy, in a 52-11 win.
-This was England's last game in the 2014 RBS Six Nations.
+He scored his first Test try in England's 20–13 win over Australia on 2 November 2013.
+His second try was against Italy, in a 52–11 win, England's last game in the 2014 RBS Six Nations.